t6aguirre/t6aguirre.github.io/_pages/about.md

 # Hello, I'm Tomás Aguirre

-I'm an Economics undergraduate at the University of São Paulo (USP), where I'm ranked 1st in my cohort.
-My research focuses on the intersection of economics, artificial intelligence, and public policy.
+I'm an Economics undergraduate at the University of São Paulo (USP).
+My research interests span the intersection of economics, artificial intelligence, and public policy.

 ## Research Interests

-My work explores how AI technologies are reshaping economic systems and labor markets.
-I'm particularly interested in:
+In the long term, I hope to contribute to our understanding of how AI technologies are reshaping economic systems and labor markets.
+Currently, I'm exploring several areas that include:

 - **AI governance and policy**: Analyzing institutional frameworks and policy approaches for managing advanced AI systems
 - **Labor market impacts**: Studying AI-induced job displacement and developing metrics to evaluate vulnerability across occupations